big city

 • Patient Monitoring: Ensure clear sightlines to waiting and exam areas for patient observation.

-• Laboratory Facilities (if applicable): Some practices, like pathology clinics, might need dedicated lab space for testing procedures.
-Make sure to have proper ventilation, safety features, and appropriate equipment.
+• Laboratory Facilities (if applicable): Some practices, like pathology clinics, might need dedicated labs for testing procedures.
+Make sure to have proper ventilation and safety features.

 • Consultation Rooms (optional): Some practices might benefit from dedicated consultation rooms for specialized consultations, dietary counseling, or mental health services.